SteveAlsamarae/fitster/README.md

 These user stories are documented on fitster repo project page using github's agile tool.
 The name of the project is `USER STORIES` and can be found in this link: [USER STORIES](https://github.com/SteveAlsamarae/fitster/projects/3).
 All the user stories are mapped to issues and pull requests to fulfill the project's goals.

+## Create Subscription Plans

+To create subscription plans and integrate with Stripe, go to the stripe dashboard and create a product and plans for the product.

+    - Create a product.
+    - Create a plan.
+    - Create a subscription.

+Now copy the price_id of the plan you created and paste it into the `price_id` field of the `Subscription` model from the admin panel.

+Following the above steps, you will be able to create subscriptions and pay for them using Stripe.

 ## Features & Scopes

 All the features are documented in [FEATURES](readme/features.md) readme.